Ship near the port

 The Fit for 55 package extends the existing ETS to new sectors, including shipping.
 As a result, the shipping industry will need to mitigate its emissions.
 The emission trading system aims to reduce the total volume of GHG emitted over time.
 It is implemented through a “cap and trade” mechanism, meaning that every registered emitter must buy allowances corresponding to their emissions through an auction system.
 Prices per ton of emissions will generate revenues to partially finance the decarbonization of the maritime sector.

-The Directive and the Regulation were published in the EU Official Journal on 16 May 2023.
-Both legislative acts will enter into force on 5 June 2023.
-Amendments will apply from 1 January 2024.
+The Directive and the Regulation were published in the EU Official Journal on 16 May 2023 and entered into force on 5 June 2023.
+Amendments apply from 1 January 2024.

 • What are the next steps in the legislative process for EU ETS?